Quasiprobability fluctuation theorem behind the spread of quantum information: Results

-Now we can assembly together the stochastic mutual information change $\Delta\iota$ with the quasiprobability $\mathcal Q[\zeta]$ to verify the fluctuation theorem.
+Now we can assemble together the stochastic mutual information change $\Delta\iota$ with the quasiprobabilistic trajectory $\mathcal Q[\zeta]$ to verify the fluctuation theorem.
 The fluctuation theorem $\langle e^{-\Delta\iota}\rangle_{\mathcal Q[\zeta]/\mathcal P[\gamma]} = 1$ is based on the conditional quasiprobability $\mathcal Q[\zeta]/\mathcal P[\gamma]$.
 For each variable $\gamma$ which gives a nonzero $\mathcal P[\gamma]$, we have a fluctuation relation.
 The experimental results are presented in Fig. \ref{fig_ift}.
 Results from the quantum computer are little deviated from the noisy or noiseless simulation results, which imply that the deviations are from the imperfect operations of near-term quantum computers.